Summer Learning 2025

 STUDENT ILLNESS/INJURY PROCEDURES

-Students are to be kept home if they have:
+Students are to be kept home if they have any of the following:

 • temperature of 100 degrees or greater